Estate Planning

 One fundamental rule to grasp is the distinction between community and separate property.
 Community property encompasses earnings, real estate, and other assets acquired during the marriage, with both spouses sharing equal ownership.

 Separate property includes assets acquired before the marriage, inheritances, and gifts designated for one spouse during the marriage.
 Comprehending these classifications forms the foundation for navigating the complex landscape of community property laws in Arizona.
+Maintaining a sole and separate account can help ensure that separate property remains distinct from community property, preventing co-mingling and preserving its original status.

 What is a Community Property State?